-"I will never," Eragon seethed.
+"I will never," Eragon said.

 "Saphira, it seems you have misunderstood me.
 This fight is between me and your rider, you will take no part in this," Galbatorix said to her.

 We will see about that, growled Saphira.

 "No, we wont," he said softly.
 The king pointed at Saphira and Eragon felt a brush of wind pass him.
 Saphira's forelegs rose into the air before her.
 Eragon could sense Saphira struggle against the invisible pull on them but she wasn't strong enough.
 Once her legs were held out before her, Galbatorix twisted his arm.